vorchdorf-dot-media/image-compressor/README.md

 Image Compressor is a pure frontend-only [Progressive Web App](https://web.dev/progressive-web-apps/), realized using [Nuxt.js](https://nuxtjs.org/), [WebAssembly](https://webassembly.org/) and Web Workers.

 It's also working offline and offers the same look and feel as a native app, when installed locally using Chrome, Android or iOS.

+### Privacy

+Images uploaded to the website will never leave your browser (unless downloaded), as there is no backend involved.
+Also, no tracking cookies are set.
+Your data remains your data and nothing else.
+Promise 🙏.

 ### Technology